lucfra/LDS-GNN/README.md

 ##### Datasets

-UCI datasets should be loaded automatically, while graph-based datasets (Cora and Citeseer) should be downloaded and included in the `lds/data` folder.
+UCI datasets should be loaded automatically, while graph-based datasets (Cora and Citeseer) are included in the `GCN` package, available [here](https://github.com/tkipf/gcn).
+Place the relevant files in the folder `lds/data`.

-FMA dataset should also be downloaded, please email the authors if interested.
+FMA dataset (we used the `small` version) should also be downloaded, please email the authors if interested.

 ### Installation (optional)